-In addition to following the normal state budgetary process, the ORS must present and justify its budgetary needs to the Review Committee each fiscal year.
+In addition to following the normal state budgetary process, the ORS must present and justify its budgetary needs to both the full PURC and its ORS subcommittee each fiscal year.
 Within these parameters, senior leaders monitor the performance of the agency and make adjustments as needed to fulfill the mission and strategic objectives.
 Periodic meetings are held to assess both the budget and staffing.